 SHRIMP FISH STOCK

-Practical tips for a perfect stock
+Practical tips for perfect stock

-Choose the freshest shrimp, preferably with shells.
+Choose very fresh shrimp, preferably with shells.

 Freeze in small portions to use only what you need.